ariesteam/ariesteam.github.com/modules/waterspecs.markdown

 Octavio Perez-Maqueo, Gabriela Mendoza, Rowan Post, and Karyn Tabor developed the Veracruz case study.
 An expert review panel including individuals from the U.S. Geological Survey, University of Arizona, Bureau of Land Management, and other organizations provided data and model review for the San Pedro case study.
+Initial ARIES data and models for the Rocky Mountains were developed by students participating in a graduate level ecosystem services modeling course taught in the University of Denver's Department of Geography in the fall of 2011; James Reed, Darius Semmens, and Todd Hawbaker assisted with further data and model refinement.

 </div>